Bangladesh Railway Class 2000: Technical details

 The Class 2000 is an 1100 hp Locomotive.
 The Electro Motive Division export model of his locomotive is EMD B12.
 It uses a 12-cylinder EMD 567 diesel prime mover.
 The wheel arrangement of this locomotive is A1A-A1A.
 The Class 2000 locomotives have a similar specification to the Vitoria-Minas Railroad Estrada de Ferro Vitória a Minas locomotives of Brazil.

 The Bangladesh Railway specification of this locomotive is 'M.E.G -11'.
 Here - M stands for meter-gauge, E Stands for diesel electric, G stands for General Motors and 11 stands for locomotive horsepower (x100).

 Usage

 In the early days, Class 2000 locomotives were heavily used for prominent Bangladeshi trains like Ulka Express, Mohanagar Express, Parabat Express etc. Currently, class 2000 locomotives are being used for freight trains.
 Due to several mechanical constraints, they are not used in passenger service unless an emergency situation occurs.

-The Class 2000 locomotive is considered a lifeline for freight services of Bangladesh Railway.
+The Class 2000 locomotive was considered a lifeline for freight services of Bangladesh Railway until new class of locomotives added to the service.
 It pulls containers, oil tankers and other departmental freight trains regularly across the country.